Skip to content

 The PCI SSC requires migration to TLS 1.1, but recommends going to TLS 1.2.This is the only way to protect against current protocol vulnerabilities.

-Patching TLS software against implementation vulnerabilities helps as well, so, the PCI SSC urges you keep your TLS software up to date.
+Patching TLS software against implementation vulnerabilities helps as well, so the PCI SSC urges you to keep your TLS software up to date.

 Also, configuring TLS securely—for example, ensuring that secure TLS cipher suites and key sizes are supported—will protect you against configuration vulnerabilities.